 McLaren Vale is approximately 70 minutes from the cruise terminal by coach and is best suited to shore excursions and private tours.
-Filled with beautiful scenery, more than 100 cellar doors and fantastic local produce, ranging from olives to almonds.
+It is filled with beautiful scenery, more than 100 cellar doors and fantastic local produce, ranging from olives to almonds.

-MUST SEE AND DO

-0 100+ cellar doors 0 Off-road adventures
+- ▶ 100+ cellar doors

+- ▶ Off-road adventures

-0 d'Arenberg Cube 0 Scenic helicopter flights
+- d'Arenberg Cube

+- ▶ Blend your own wine

+- Artisan cheeses

-0 Artisan cheeses 0 Craft beer
+- Craft beer

+- ▶ Handmade chocolates

-○ Handmade chocolates 0 Art galleries
+- Art galleries